autorope/donkeydocs/docs/guide/robot_sbc/setup_jetson_nano.md

 We have a different approaches to installing the software depending on the version of Donkey Car.
 For Donkey Car <= 4.5.X we are using Jetpack 4.5.X which comes with Tensorflow 2.3.1.
 The python installation is using virtual env, i.e. it is based on the system python with version 3.6.
+This is the only version that is working on the old Jetson Nano.

 For the `main` branch we have updated Tensorflow to 2.9 and python to 3.8 or 3.9.
 This is running on a newer version of Jetpack.
-If you have a Jetson Nano the required Jetpack version is 4.6.2.
-For a Jetson Xavier or any of the newer Jetson boards you will use Jetpack 5.0.2.
+You will need a Jetson Xavier or any of the newer Jetsons like the Orin, to use Jetpack 5.0.2.
 To decouple the python installation from the system python we are using Miniforge which is a mamba based version of Miniconda that works on the aarm architecture.

 For Donkey Car <= 4.5.X please go to the next section.
 For the latest version on the `main` branch please jump